portfolio-performance/portfolio-help/CONTRIBUTING.md

 Only if you need to view your changes locally and within the integrated Materials framework, you need to install both Python modules: [MkDocs installation](https://www.mkdocs.org/user-guide/installation/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).

 Minor changes can be easily previewed within your Markdown editor.

+### Plugins

+Two plugins are specified in the requirements.txt

+- mkdocs-caption == 0.0.9
+- mkdocs-git-revision-date-localized-plugin == 1.2.1

+The `mkdocs-caption` is needed to insert numbered figure captions in pages.
+The second plugin will add 'Last update: month, day, year' at the bottom of each page.

 ### Version control
 Since the PP manual is being maintained in GitHub, version control is already in place.
 Please pay special attention to the following: